Searching Within Galaxies for the Earliest Signs of Quenching With Spatially Resolved Star Formation Histories in UVCANDELS Galaxies at z< 0.3: Introduction

-Resolved scaling relations hold the key to understanding at what scales certain physical processes dominate.
-Although exact agreement on the relation at any given redshift has not yet been reached, there are broad trends that are well known.
-Like the integrated $SFR-M_*$ correlation, the resolved relation evolves with redshift.
-Simulations by \cite{TrayfordSchaye2019} showed that the slope of the resolved $SFR-M_{*}$ correlation increases with redshift.
-The resolved relation provides insight into smaller scale and internal evolutionary processes such as whether inside-out or outside-in growth is dominating galaxies, but this must still be consistent with the global trends found in the integrated scaling relation if our theories of galaxy evolution are to be believed.
-Understanding resolved scaling relations in the context of integrated scaling relations allows us to unite our understanding of processes that span orders of magnitude while revealing internal evolutionary processes that are unique to each galaxy.

 The Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey (CANDELS) is an imaging survey carried out in the IR and optical using the Hubble Space Telescope with the WFC3 and ACS cameras respectively \citep{Grogin2011CANDELS, Koekemoer2011CANDELS}.
 CANDELS includes five multi-wavelength fields including the Great Observatories Origins Deep Survey (GOODS)-North and GOODS-South, the Extended Groth Strip (EGS), Cosmic Evolution Survey (COSMOS), and the Ultra-deep Survey (UDS).
 With deep observations allowing for detections of objects at z$\geq$8, CANDELS provides a means of probing galaxy evolution from cosmic dawn to the present day.
-To delve deeper into the science goals of CANDELS, UVCANDELS \citep{Wang2024UVCANDELS} imaged GOODS-N, GOODS-S, COSMOS, and EGS with deep, high-resolution WFC3 UVIS (F275W) and Blue (F435W) imaging that offer rest-frame UV coverage needed for the study of star formation in galaxies at $z<1$.
+To delve deeper into the science goals of CANDELS, UVCANDELS \citep{Wang2024UVCANDELS,UVCANDELSDATA} imaged GOODS-N, GOODS-S, COSMOS, and EGS with deep, high-resolution WFC3 UVIS (F275W) and Blue (F435W) imaging that offer rest-frame UV coverage needed for the study of star formation in galaxies at $z<0.3$.

-For galaxies at z$\leq$1, the excellent resolution of these data allows the reconstruction of SFHs for each region in these galaxies, enabling the generation of 2D property maps showing details of in-situ star formation.
+For galaxies at $z<0.3$, the excellent resolution of these data allows the reconstruction of SFHs for each region in these galaxies, enabling the generation of 2D property maps showing details of in-situ star formation.
 In addition, we can test the resolved $SFR-M_*$ relation with resolved photometric data and compare to the integrated scaling relation.
+Taking advantage of the excellent UV coverage for these galaxies we search for insights into star formation trends over the past Gyr and search for clues as to where we may expect to see the cessation of star formation in the future.
+We do this though the examination of the evolution of the resolved $SFR-M_*$ correlation and radial profiles of galaxy properties.
+We also compare the correlations for the sample to search for meaningful trends that may indicate inside-out or outside-in growth/quenching.